hackingmaterials/rocketsled/docs_rst/guide.rst

 1. Accept x
 2. Return a Fireworks workflow based on x (i.e., x sets some parameters in the workflow)
     a.
 The workflow must contain OptTask
     b.
-The Firework containing OptTask must have spec fields '_x_opt' and '_y_opt' containing your x optimization vector and y optimization vector/scalar.
+The Firework containing OptTask must have spec fields '_x' and '_y' containing your x optimization vector and y optimization vector/scalar.
 A vector used for y is considered a multiobjective optimization.

 The workflow that is returned should have OptTask contained somewhere in it.
 Since OptTask is in the workflow, this is somewhat recursive.